 Organize your visit to the Castle

-You will have already realized that Edinburgh Castle sits on top of a hill, so you have to gather your strength to climb up there from the lower part of the city.
+By now you will have noticed that Edinburgh Castle sits on top of a hill, so you have to gather your strength to climb up there from the lower part of the city.
 You have to do it following the main avenue of Royal Mile; you can't get lost since the castle can be seen from practically every corner of the city center.
 If you prefer to save the walk, virtually all bus lines in Edinburgh have a stop at Castle Rock or Castle Hill (the hill on which the castle is located).

 When to go